keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 # Creating the Drop

 ## Introduction
-In this section you'll take the first step to creating your auto-registration tool by designing the drop.
+In this section, you'll take the first step to creating your auto-registration tool by designing the FC drop.
 This drop will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

-Recall that the drop needs the following properties:
+Recall that the following properties must be met:

-* A [Function Call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) must be used and configured so that each key has 1 use.
+* A [Function Call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) must be used and configured so that it can only be used once.
-* This use will call the DAO bot contract and inject the drop funder and claiming account's `accountId` into the arguments.
+* This use will call the DAO bot contract and inject the claiming account's `accountId` into the arguments.

-With this in mind, the aim of this tutorial will be to write a node script that uses the Keypom SDK to create the drop matching the above properties.
+With this in mind, the aim of this tutorial will be to create the drop matching the above properties.
 This process can be broken down into two stages:

 1) Connect to the NEAR blockchain.
 2) Create the drop with function call data.